NewManuel/2-What.I.Am.All.About/README.md

-THEN the UI scrolls to a section with titled images of the my Github repoistory WHEN the scroll to the first image of my project (Github repoistory) THEN that project image should be larger in size than the others WHEN I click on the images of the applications
-THEN I am taken to that deployed application
-WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
+THEN the UI scrolls to a section with titled images of the my Github repoistory WHEN the scroll to the first image of my project (Github repoistory) THEN that project image should be larger in size than the others WHEN clicking on the images of the project (applications) THEN the webpage is taken to that deployed project (application) WHEN resizing the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
 ```
 ### Wireframe